Rumeasiyan/freshroots-signup-signin/readme.md

 Welcome to the FreshRoots Signup/Signin Page project!
 This repository contains the code and resources to create a beautiful and user-friendly signup/signin page for the FreshRoots company, with a forest and tree theme.
 This page will provide a seamless experience for users to create accounts or sign in to access FreshRoots' services.

+## Design Preview

+Check out the [design preview](https://yourdomain.com/path/to/design-preview) to see how our signup/signin page looks.

+## Live Website

+Visit the [live FreshRoots Signup/Signin Page](https://yourdomain.com/path/to/live-website) to experience it in action.

 ## Table of Contents

 1. [Introduction](#introduction)